thecandlestick/silverbullet/website/Recursion.md

 * Code _before_ a recursive call will resolve before anything else
 * Code _after_ a recursive call will resolve only **after all recursive calls** have returned.
 This means that the return statement of the _initial_ call is actually be the _last_ to be executed.

-_KC: Trace the execution of recursive_pow(2,65), how many total multiplications occur across all recursive calls? (do not try to calculate the value, just count the number of * operations)_
+#KnowledgeCheck Trace the execution of recursive_pow(2,65), how many total multiplications occur across all recursive calls? (do not try to calculate the value, just count the number of * operations)

 ---
 # Classifying Recursion